Azure/Enterprise-Scale-for-AVS/hcx/netextconsiderations.md

 2. Connect pre-staged NSX-T ntwork segment to AVS NSX-T T1 router.
 This will immediately advertise the previously disconnected network segment through BGP back to the customer's on-premises environment.

 This approach like Option 1, will require an outage so please plan accordingly.

+#### Steps to follow for Duplication of Networks in AVS

+1. Deploy Azure VMware Solution (AVS) with HCX enabled, or enable HCX after deployment.
+2. Deploy and activate HCX Connector on-premises or source site.
+3. Create HCX Site Pairing.
+4. Deploy HCX Service Mesh.
+5. Create new disconnected NSX-T Network Segment in AVS to replace existing network segment on source site with same CIDR space as source network.
+6. Migrate workloads to new disconnected AVS Network Segment.
+7. Retire old network segment from source site.
+8. Connect NSX-T duplicate segment to T1 router.
+9. Accept new AVS network segment advertised via BGP.

 ### Option 3: Extending Layer 2 Networks with HCX